 The subcategories page is organized in a neat list so you can track every subcategory at a glance.

-On the second column, you will see the URL for the Amazon’s Best Seller Page.
-From there you can analyze the competition and check the book covers, titles, subtitles and reviews in your market.
+In the second column, you will see the URL for the Amazon Best-Seller Page.
+From there you can analyze the competition and check the book covers, titles, subtitles, and reviews in your market.

-The next thing you’ll see is the Book #1 column.
-This column lists the Amazon Best Sellers Ranking of the number 1 book in each category.
+The next thing you’ll see is the Book #1 column, which lists the Amazon best-sellers ranking of the #1 book in each category.

-If you scroll over the Amazon Best Seller Rank (#1040), you will see the exact amount of books you need to sell to get to #1 in that category in 30 days or in 24 hours.
+If you hover over the Amazon best-seller rank (#1040), you will see the exact number of books you must sell to get to #1 in that category in 30 days or in 24 hours.

-The same Best Sellers Rank and sales estimate information can be gathered in the next 2 columns for the books in the 20th and 100th spots in each bestseller category.
-This important information tells you the total amount of sales you need to get to the #20 ranking (front page of the category) and #100 ranking in Amazon (ranking just barely in the category in order to get some extra exposure if you don’t yet have enough sales to hit #1).
+The same best-sellers rank and sales estimate information can be gathered in the next 2 columns for the books in the 20th and 100th spots in each best-seller category.
+This tells you the total amount of sales you need to get to the #20 ranking (remember—that’s the first page of the category) and #100 ranking (this ranking is just barely in the category, but it can get you some extra exposure if you don’t yet have enough sales to hit #1).

-So, if you are new and you know you cannot hit #1 in a category, go to the Book #100 column, scroll over the value and find out how many sales you need to get rank in the #100 spot.
+So if you are new and you know you cannot hit #1 in a category, go to the Book #100 column, hover over the value, and find how many sales you need to be ranked in the #100 spot.

-No guesswork is needed here.
-You’ll know immediately what your target is to rank your book in any category.
+No guesswork is needed here: You’ll immediately know your target to rank your book in any category.

-Again, just make sure that your book is only listed in relevant categories where your ideal readers will be browsing.
+In any of these scenarios, however, make sure that your book is listed only in relevant categories where your ideal readers will be browsing.

 In the example above, the most competitive Health, Fitness & Dieting category (Relationships) would require at least 21,763 sales per month or 1,451 in 24 hours to hit #1.
 That’s a quite a challenge, especially if you are a new author.